fourquestionsllc/data_engineering_questions/data_engineering_questions.md

 ## Question:

-We have to apply column-level encoding to three of our tables which have major varchar and charcolumns available.
+We have to apply column-level encoding to three of our tables which have major varchar and char columns available.

 Which encoding should we apply in this scenario?